plaans/resources-icaps-26-domrep/README.md

     - `input/aries`: Used to store `.txt` files specifying, on each line, the arguments to use to run one instance.
 See `prepare_benchmarks` command in `justfile`.

     - `output`: Used to store the output (logs and their parsing (summaries)) of experiments.
 Has a `aries` and `baseline` subfolder, containing the result summaries (logs themselves are git-ignored).

+Do not hesitate to reach out if you have any questions.